 Due to the controls Google gives its advertisers, PPC is an absolute must for charter outfits looking to pull in new bookings, especially if the charters have newer websites or virtually no presence online in other areas

-2) Local Search Engine Optimization (Google My Business/Google Maps)
+2) Local Search Engine Optimization (Google Business/Google Maps)

 Fishing charters and boat rental operators alike oftentimes only offer their services in a specific market or radius of their physical location which makes local SEO one of the most important digital marketing channels they pursue to pull in local traffic and conversions from people in the immediate vicinity.

-In the case of Google My Business, several areas need to be evaluated and optimized to maximize your charter’s presence in the prized “three pack” which we’ve highlighted below:
+In the case of Google Business profiles, several areas need to be evaluated and optimized to maximize your charter’s presence in the prized “three pack” which we’ve highlighted below:

 For local SEO, here are the main areas fishing charters should evaluate and optimize to maximize their exposure in Google Maps: